Antique Anvils

 getting

-hard to find and there are far more new and reproduction anvils on the
+hard to find.
+There are far more new and reproduction miniature anvils on the

 collectible in more ways than just the value.
-I still like them though.
+Just look at what is

-I am particularly interested in small anvils that have
+I am particularly interested in small antique anvils that have

-I especially like advertising anvils from old time businesses or actual
+I especially like antique advertising anvils from old time 19th early

 that